wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * **Amazon Web Services Integration Improvements:**

-  With this release, we've improved the AWS CloudWatch integration.
-When you configure the AWS CloudWatch integration, you can now also add custom namespaces so that you can monitor more services, no matter whether they are in the default **Products** list of AWS services in our GUI.
-For more information, see the [integrations release notes](integrations_new_changed.html#february-2023) for details.
+  With this release, we have improved the AWS CloudWatch integration.
+When you configure the AWS CloudWatch integration, you can add custom namespaces to monitor more services.
+You can even monitor services that are not in the default **Products** list of the AWS services in our system.
+For more information, see the [integrations release notes](integrations_new_changed.html#february-2023).

 * **Ingestion Policies Improvement:**

-  When you assign a key-value pair to an [ingestion policy](ingestion_policies.html) with the point tags scope, you can now select a wildcard for the tag value, for example, you can assign `env="*"`.
-Exact tag values are also supported, for example, you can assign `env="dev"`.
+  When you assign a key-value pair to an [ingestion policy](ingestion_policies.html) with the point tags scope, you can:
+    * Set exact tag values.
+For example, you can assign `env="dev"`.
+    * Set a wildcard for the tag value.
+For example, you can assign `env="*"`.

 * **Monitor the Status of Your Service:**